 So that entire time they’re up at adult eye level, they’re understanding how conversations work, seeing how the mother works and goes about their daily work.

-Essentially they are learning how the world works.
+Mostly they are learning how the world works.

-Then after the child can crawl, they’re put down on the floor and they start to go along with their mother about the day as she works.
+Then after the child can crawl, they’re put down on the floor, and they start to go along with their mother about the day as she works.

-They’re crawling around her feet and they start to play with everything.
-Including the big machetes.
+They’re crawling around her feet, and they start to play with everything, including the big machetes.

-The kids would pick them up and never hurt themselves because they knew it was delicate.
-The same thing with fires.
+The kids would pick them up and never hurt themselves because they knew it was delicate — the same thing with fires.